awslabs/clickstream-analytics-on-aws/docs/en/faq.md

     GRANT USAGE ON DATASHARE bi TO NAMESPACE '<target namespace id>';
     ```
-    `<schema>` is the schema you want to share，`<target namespace id>` is consumer Redshift serverless namespace id.
+    `<schema>` is the schema you want to share, `<target namespace id>` is consumer Redshift serverless namespace id.
-3. Run SQL in the consumer Redshift database：
+3. Run SQL in the consumer Redshift database:
     ```
     -- Create Datashare